 - Experience scaling a product organization from its early days

-We have a strong commitment to building a diverse team.
-If you’re from a background that’s underrepresented in law and tech, we’d particularly love to meet you.
+We are strongly committed to building a diverse team.
+If you’re from a background that’s underrepresented in tech, we’d particularly love to meet you.

-This is a rare opportunity to join a startup that has strong traction (substantial funding, great backers, and many happy customers) but is still small enough that you can have a huge impact and play a role in shaping our culture.
+This is a rare opportunity to join a startup that has strong traction (substantial funding, well-respected backers, tremendous growth, and many happy customers) but is still small enough that you can have a huge impact and play a role in shaping our culture.

 We’re a certified B Corporation tackling a critical social problem.
-Our mission to help needy people drives everything we do, and your work here will touch a lot of lives.
+Our mission to help people in need drives everything we do, and your work here will touch many lives.

-- Health insurance with 100% of premiums covered
+- Medical and dental insurance with 100% of employee premiums covered

-- 15 vacation days & ~14 paid holidays each year
+- 15 vacation days & ~19 paid holidays each year (including two weeks at end-of-year)

-- Free snacks, drinks, weekly lunches, and occasional team dinners/events/retreats
+- Free snacks, drinks, weekly lunches, and regular team dinners/events/retreats

 - Humble, thoughtful, smart, fun colleagues